Chat with us, powered by LiveChat

 Book Club

-Our March book is Tomorrow and Tomorrow and Tomorrow by Gabrielle Zevin
+Our April book is Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin.

 Book club meets on the first Saturday of every month, to discuss the book from the month prior, at 8pm EST. We look at each book through writer’s eyes–paying attention to how the story is put together, what works for us, and what doesn’t.